craignicholson/civilfilingSearchNotices/README.md

 Application parses the response.xml file to create a similar file used by other applications.
 The Post Card format was the previous standard used by other applications before eCourts changed up the delivery of the data.

-### Step 4 - Totaly Different Software Application
+### Step 4 - Totally Different Software Application

 Users import this file into their own system.
 Out of this apps scope.